 Executive Summary

-Veterans with mesothelioma receive 100% VA disability compensation ($3,938.03/month in 2026), with additional amounts for dependents reaching $4,349+ monthly [1].
-Surviving spouses qualify for Dependency and Indemnity Compensation (DIC) at $1,612.75/month [2].
-Aid & Attendance adds $437.46/month for those needing daily assistance [3].
+Veterans with mesothelioma receive 100% VA disability compensation ($3,938.58/month in 2026), with additional amounts for dependents reaching $4,318+ monthly [1].
+Surviving spouses qualify for Dependency and Indemnity Compensation (DIC) at $1,699.36/month [2].
+Aid & Attendance adds $201.41/month when a veteran's spouse needs daily assistance, $421.00/month for a surviving spouse on DIC, or substantially higher amounts via Special Monthly Compensation (SMC-L) when the veteran themselves needs A&A [14].
 The VA expedites mesothelioma claims to 30-90 days due to the terminal nature of the disease [8][13].
 Critically, VA benefits do not reduce or prevent asbestos trust fund claims—veterans can receive both, with combined compensation often exceeding $1.5 million in lump sum payments plus ongoing monthly VA benefits [10].

 12 Key Facts About VA Mesothelioma Benefits in 2026